maomaokong/dockerQuickNotes/DockerQuickNotes03-Practice.md

     ## or a shorter format
     $ docker run -it --rm --volume ~/.aws:/root/.aws amazon/aws-cli:latest configure
     ```
-7. After entered the necessary credential and configuration setting, the files will created under local machine hidden folder (~/.aws/).
+7. After entering the necessary credential and configuration setting, the files will be created under local machine hidden folder (~/.aws/).
 8. Retrieve a AWS authentication token and authenticate Docker client to AWS ECR registry.
     ```bash
     $ docker run \